tikenn/kinome_toolbox/README.md

 <details>
 <summary>require(<i>url</i>, <i>type</i>, <i>cache</i>)</summary>

       require works a lot like require in NodeJS, but instead of returning an object with properties attached, it returns a [https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise](JavaScript Promise).
 This promise will resolve when the script or other data has been loaded.
 If it is a text or json file, the then function will be passed the result, if it is a script or style element the then function will just be passed true.

       Additionally, when require is used in a module that only defines functions (example: [https://github.com/kinome/kinome_toolbox/blob/master/plugins/peptide_picker/peptide_picker.js](Peptide Picker)) there is no need to wait for the resolve in your file.
 They will resolve before your function does.

       Finally require caches everything except scripts.
 Text and JSON default to a 30 minute cache.
 If the system is getting specific documents from a mongodb instance these are cached for 90 days as are all style documents.

       As for the actual parameters:

   - *url*: (required) The url [string] to the actual script of interest, or a string that as defined by [https://github.com/kinome/kinome_toolbox/blob/master/js/client/web_namespace.js#L20](require.defaults).
 Automatic type dection assumes JavaScript unless the file ends with .txt, .css or .json or if type is overwritten by the second optional parameter.
   - *type*: (optional) Options: 'text, txt, string' (resolves as text); 'style, css' (resolves as style sheet), 'json, data', resolves as JSON.
-  - *cache*: true/false for cacheing.
+  - *cache*: (optional) true/false for cacheing.
 If false then cache will clear and be replaced by the newest file.
 If true, then it will always pull from the cache when possible (with the same limits as above).
 </details>